 Mike Darwell of John Coward Architects and the many individuals who have helped, guided and encouraged.
 Don't stop now!

-A special thank you to the late Peggy Troll, a true inspiration
+A special thank you to the late Peggy Troll, Dot Richardson, and Doreen Cornthwaite, each a true inspiration.

 The Arts Council for a generous contribution to the first two-day Norman Nicholson Festival in 2019

-Millom Town Council for their consistent support and a donation towards the Festival in 2019
+Millom Town Council for their consistent support and donations towards the Festival in 2019, 2021 and 2023.

 The Norman Nicholson Society